dswisher/swish-svg/README.md

 # swish-svg

-A lightweight library for loading, manipulating and saving SVG documents in C#.
+A lightweight C# library for creating, loading, manipulating and saving SVG documents.